-The Covington branch of the King County Library System is located at 27100 164th Avenue SE in Covington.
-The library opened in 1993, and quickly became one of the busiest branches in the system, outgrowing its 15,000-square-foot space in less than a decade.
+The Covington Library is located at 27100 164th Avenue SE in Covington.
+The library opened in 1983, and quickly became one of the busiest in the King County Library System (KCLS), outgrowing its 15,000-square-foot space in less than a decade.
 A large expansion in 2008 added more space by half, and the library continues to play an integral part in the lives of Covington citizens.

 Born of a Need

 In 1988, King County voters approved a $67 million bond to fund the creation of 13 new libraries around the county, and expansions for five others.
 Five of the new libraries were in south King County, which had experienced tremendous growth since the last library construction bond was approved in 1966.
-Two new branches were planned east of Kent, two in Federal Way, and one in Algona-Pacific.
+Two were planned east of Kent, two in Federal Way, and one for Algona-Pacific.

 Because Covington was one of the fastest growing neighborhoods east of Kent, the unincorporated community was chosen as one of the recipients.
 A site was selected near the intersection of Highway 18 and Kent-Kangley Road -- an optimal location for many Covington residents.
 But eager Covington readers had to wait a bit until work could begin.

-Developers were hindered by a moratorium on growth in the area, as the King County Library System (KCLS) discovered when it began to obtain permits to build on the property.
+Developers were hindered by a moratorium on growth in the area, as KCLS discovered when it began to obtain permits to build on the property.
 Groundbreaking for the new 15,000-square-foot library did not take place until May 1, 1992, by which time the new Federal Way Library was already up and running.

 One feature that was new for many library users was the library's computer capabilities.
 Using terminals set up for the public, patrons could search for books online, look up information about businesses, and even access nationwide phone listings.